kcarriedo/zoom-service/README.md

 Zoom Service
 ===============

-This project tries to make integrations with the [Zoom SDK](https://zoom.us/developer) on Swift easier by providing all the properly configured functions to the user to use with their project.
+This project tries to make integrations with the [Zoom SDK](https://zoom.us/developer) on Swift easier by providing all the properly configured functions for the user to use with their project.

 1. [Installation](#installation)
 1. [Usage](#usage)